-Fujifilm X-T1 versus Leica CL
+Fujifilm X-T1 vs Leica CL

 The Fujifilm X-T1 and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in January 2014 and November 2017.
 Both the X-T1 and the CL are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (12 percent) than the Fujifilm X-T1.
 Moreover, the CL is markedly lighter (8 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Fujifilm X-T20||118 mm||83 mm||41 mm||383 g||350||n||Jan 2017||899||ebay.com|